ai-gov-lab-ieas/ai-gov-lab-ieas.github.io/README.md

-# AI Governance Concepts Lab Website
+# AI Governance Laboratory Website

-A modern, bilingual website for the AI Governance Concepts Laboratory at Academia Sinica's Institute of European and American Studies.
+A modern, bilingual website for the AI Governance Laboratoryoratory at Academia Sinica's Institute of European and American Studies.

 ## 📖 Overview